-- 1. Would a performance management system work for our small business? - 2.
+- Critically assess whether a performance management system would work for such a small business. - 2.
 Discuss benefits that such a system would provide for us as owners and for our employees. - 3.
-Explain any dangers our company faces if we do not have a performance management system.
-What could be a problem if we go with a poorly implemented system? - 4.
-What 10 characteristics, at a minimum, should we include in a performance management system?
-Explain your answer with one to three sentences for each characteristic you recommend. - Explain how we could tie our current reward system to a performance management system.
+Explain any dangers our company faces if we don't have a performance management system.
+What could be a problem if we go with a poorly implemented system? - What ten characteristics, at a minimum, should we include in a performance management system?
+Explain your answer with one to three sentences for each characteristic you recommend. - 5.
+Explain how we could tie our current reward system to a performance management system.